Rules

 Marking contest

-The "hands in the back" rule interpretation changed in 2019, meaning a player can now hold their ground by placing their hands in the back of their opponent in a marking contest.
-However, they can't push their opponent in the back.
+A player can hold their ground by placing their hands in the back of their opponent during a marking contest, provided they don't push their opponent in the back.

 Ruck contests – prior opportunity

-Another change in 2019.
-Rucks can now take possession when contesting a bounce, ball-up or boundary throw-in and will not be regarded as having had prior opportunity.
-The ruck for each team will continue to nominate to the field umpire, to assist in blocking frees and preventing a third player up.
+Rucks can take possession when contesting a bounce, ball-up or boundary throw-in and will not be regarded as having had prior opportunity.
+The ruck for each team will nominate to the field umpire, to assist in blocking frees and preventing a third player up.